Invoice Factoring Costs, what Are They?

-A invoice factoring company will have their set parameters of how they usually work out a factoring rate.
+A invoice funding company will have their set parameters of how they usually work out a factoring rate.
 This will look at two key factors: the risk, and the volume of invoices.

 Generally speaking, the lower the risk and the greater the volume, the lower the factoring charges.
 Conversely, the higher the risk, and the lower the volume, the higher the invoice factoring costs.

 Understanding this in more detail requires an understanding of exactly what an invoice factoring company will be looking for to calculate factoring fees.
 The invoice factoring company is going to assess your risk and volume using certain criteria.

 - How much you will be factoring: The greater the volume, the lower the rates.
 This is probably the biggest determiner of your invoice factoring rates.

 - The size of each invoice: No matter what the size of an invoice, the legwork for collection is exactly the same.
 Therefore it pays to have fewer larger invoices rather than lots of smaller ones.
 The invoice factoring company may seek to pass the costs of collection onto you, so consider which invoices you factor wisely.

 - Your business niche and industry: The invoice factoring company will assess your business niche and the track record of your industry when determining your invoice factoring rates.
 Certain industries, such as recruitment, tend to be considered low risk as payment is normally simple and straightforward.
 On the other hand, the building trade can find themselves facing higher rates as they are deemed higher risk.

 - The reliability of your clients: Reliable clients, who have a track record of paying on time, make for lower invoice factoring fees than those with a poor credit history.
 This does not always directly affect fees, but you may need to be more aware of overdue fees, or that the invoice factoring company may not accept invoices from certain clients at all.